timschmidt/bailingwire/readme.md

 - Board-specific
 - Hardware-agnostic high-level device interfaces
 - transparent unit conversion
-- The interface a hardware-specific driver codes against

 ### Driver
 - a struct containing data and pointers to one or more functions.